danielSoler93/nbd_central_docs/_sources/compute_power/index.rst.txt

 `ModTox project <https://nostrumbiodiscovery.github.io/modtox/>`_

 **To connect**: You need to ask for an account.
-Please, talk with daniel.soler@nostrumbiodiscovery.com
+Please, contact with it@nostrumbiodiscovery.com

 Backup
 -------------